-Up to 70 jobs at risk at Westbourne IT in Cork city
+Up to 70 jobs are at risk at Westbourne IT Global Services in Cork following the loss of a major contract.

 Company founder and chief executive John O'Sullivan confirmed the loss of the contract with Gilead Sciences but said he was hopeful that alternative roles may be found for employees.